 The NHS is prioritising people who need urgent care.
-Some non-urgent appointments, treatment and surgery are postponed for at least 3 months.
+Some non-urgent appointments, treatment and surgery have been postponed.

 It can be disappointing and frustrating if your appointment is postponed.